Boku52500/Metaweb/replit.md

 This is a full-stack web application for a Georgian web development company called Metaweb.
 The application is built as a marketing website showcasing web development services, portfolio, team, and contact information.
 It features a modern React frontend with a Node.js/Express backend, designed to attract potential clients for website development services in Georgia.

 **Current Status:** SEO optimization phase completed with comprehensive Georgian keyword targeting, schema markup, sitemap, and FAQ section for voice search optimization.
 Project is now optimized for achieving #1 ranking in Georgian search results for "საიტის დამზადება" and related terms.
 Added subdomain support for online.metaweb.ge with welcome page, full SSL/HTTPS support, and automatic HTTP to HTTPS redirects.
-SSL certificates configured and HTTPS server running on port 8443 for development.
+SSL certificates configured and HTTPS server running on port 8443 for development. **Default language changed from Georgian to English** (January 26, 2025) - English is now the primary language for metaweb.ge with Georgian available as secondary option.

 ## User Preferences